kenatiod/MUT/Understanding Machine Understanding.md

 Newell, A., & Simon, H. A. (1976).
 Computer science as empirical inquiry: Symbols and search.
 Communications of the ACM, 19(3), 113-126.

-Noë, A. (2004).
-Action in perception.
-MIT Press.

 Panzeri, S., Macke, J. H., Gross, J., & Kayser, C. (2015).
 Neural population coding: Combining insights from microscopic and mass signals.
 Trends in Cognitive Sciences, 19(3), 162-172.

 Peelen, M. V., & Kastner, S. (2014).
 Attention in the real world: Toward understanding its neural basis.
 Trends in Cognitive Sciences, 18(5), 242-250.

 Pfeifer, R., & Bongard, J. (2006).
 How the body shapes the way we think: A new view of intelligence.
 MIT Press.

-Pinker, S. (1997).
-How the mind works.
-Penguin UK.

 Pouget, A., Dayan, P., & Zemel, R. (2000).
 Information processing with population codes.
 Nature Reviews Neuroscience, 1(2), 125-132.